sagemathinc/cowasm/README.md

 # python-wasm

-> "WebAssembly CPython for Node.js and the browser"
+> Python built for WebAssembly using Zig and Clang with support for loading dynamic libraries and running on nodejs with posix support (fork, etc.) and in the browser

 URL: https://github.com/sagemathinc/python-wasm